envelope-project/laik/README.md

 [![Build Status](https://travis-ci.org/envelope-project/laik.svg?branch=master)](https://travis-ci.org/envelope-project/laik)

-# A Library for Automatic Data Migration in HPC Applications
+# A Library for Automatic Data Migration in Parallel Applications

 With LAIK, HPC programmers describe their communication needs on the level of switching among access phases to partitionings of